ks982579/coding-challenges/aoc20231210/README.md

         + No, there are times when you need it to go both ways.

 You must look out for "L7" and "FJ"

+I don't know what happened but I finally did it!

+My Answer: 349